albertllousas/monads-explained/readme.md

 First reaction?
 Cool a new thing with a cool name... (after some minutes) ... mmmh, this is abstract ... (after some hours) ... this is really hard ... (after weeks) ...
 I think I am getting it ... (after months) ...
 Ok, let's start over.

-I don't know if you had the same experience but to me, it's been challenging in two ways:
+I don't know if you have had the same experience, but to me, it's been challenging in two ways:
 1. Understand what a monad is
 2. Explain what a Monad is